 50% of marketers say video is the most effective form of content marketing.
 Videos are 1200% more likely to be shared on social media than text and images combined.

 A Facebook executive predicted that their platform will be all video and no text by 2021.
 72% of customers would rather learn about a product or service by way of video.
 (HubSpot).
 90% of information transmitted to the brain is visual, and visuals are processed 60,000X faster in the brain than text.

-Presently most of the video systems are digital and use digital techniques in digital video.
-Today, high-definition video displays use digital technologies, such as DLP, LCD, LCOS (including variants SXRD and D-ILA), and plasma, which dominate the television landscape.
-Instead of “drawing” lines of picture information on the screen, these technologies form images with an array of pixels, and each frame is displayed in its entirety all at once; in other words, all pixels are activated simultaneously to form the complete image rather than forming the image line by line as CRTs do with scanning.
+In the modern era, digital video systems have become prevalent, and they heavily rely on digital techniques for processing and transmitting video data.
+High-definition video displays, such as DLP, LCD, LCOS (including variants like SXRD and D-ILA), and plasma, have become dominant in the television industry.
+These digital technologies operate differently from traditional CRT displays.
+Instead of “drawing” lines of picture information on the screen, they utilize an array of pixels to form the images.
+Each frame is displayed in its entirety all at once, with all pixels being activated simultaneously to create the complete image.
+This approach differs from the line-by-line scanning method employed by CRT displays.

 Advances in computer technology have allowed even inexpensive personal computers and smartphones to capture, store, edit and transmit digital video.

 The demand for digital video is increasing in areas such as video teleconferencing, multimedia